-This framework can be used by a variety of different actors interested in assessing the degree and quality of democratic accountability and citizen participation in an adaptation program or project.
-This may be national level actors, civil society organisations and government institutions interested in furthering democratic practices and/or a good governance agenda; equally, given the established links between meaningful citizen engagement and effective adaptation/avoidance of maladaptation, it could be used by national level organizations keen to promote more effective and transformative adaptation investment.
+This framework can be used by a variety of different actors interested in assessing the degree and quality of democratic accountability and citizen participation in an adaptation program or project, or in designing new projects and programs that draw on these principles.
+This may be national level actors, civil society organisations and government institutions interested in furthering democratic practices and/or a good governance agenda; equally, given the established links between meaningful citizen engagement and effective adaptation/ avoidance of maladaptation, it could be used by national level organizations keen to promote more effective and transformative adaptation investment.